Beluomini/FreightSimulator/README.md

 npm run dev
 ```

+## 🚪Ports

+When the application is running, the ports referenced in the environment variables of the project root, if using Docker, or in the frontend and backend service directories:
+- Backend: API_PORT
+- Frontend: PORT
+- PostgreSQL: DATABASE_PORT

 ## 🧾 Documentation

 The documentation was written with Swagger and can be viwed when the app is runing in [{API_URL}/docs](http://localhost:5000/docs)